magerrrr/rsschool-cv/cv.md

 ### SUMMARY
 I really love Tech - Dev and design.
 I have devoted 10 years to have special education in all these areas.

 I learned hardware At the Higher College of Radio Engineering for 4 years.
 Then at the University of Informatics and Radioelectronics I learned software for 4 years.
-For the past 2 years, I have continued my master's program in the field of Engineering Psychology and Ergonomics (UI/UX) (since September 2018)
+For the past 2 years, I have continued my master's program in the field of Engineering Psychology and Ergonomics (UI/UX) (since September 2018).

 ### SKILLS
-1. Great knowledge and long experience working with design: Photoshop (since 2012), Sketch (since 2017), sometimes Illustrator and recently Figma.
+1. Great knowledge and long experience working with design: Photoshop (since 2012), Sketch (since 2017), sometimes Illustrator and recently Figma;
 2. Good base of HTML5, CSS3, JavaScript;
 3. Work experience with Git, Parcel/Gulp/Webpack, SASS/LESS;
 4. Strong knowledge of responsive/adaptive design and flexbox;